MSCS Admission Requirements

 At least 3.0 (of a 4.0 maximum) Grade Point Average (GPA) in the last 60 credits attempted prior to graduation.

 A combined score (verbal + quantitative) of at least 295 on the Graduate Record Examination (GRE).
-GRE scores more than five years old are normally not acceptable.
-The GRE requirement is waived for any student who has a baccalaureate degree from FAU's Department of Computer & Electrical Engineering and Computer Science with a GPA of at least 3.25 (out of a possible 4.0) in the last 60 credits attempted prior to graduation; and
+GRE scores more than five years old are normally not accepted.
+The GRE requirement is waived for any student who has a baccalaureate degree from FAU's Department of Computer & Electrical Engineering and Computer Science with a GPA of at least 3.25 (out of a possible 4.0) in the last 60 credits attempted prior to graduation.

 International students from non-English-speaking countries must be proficient in written and spoken English as evidenced by a score of at least 500 (paper-based test) or 213 (computer-based test) or 79 (Internet-based test) on the Test of English as a Foreign Language (TOEFL) or a score of at least 6.0 on the International English Language Testing System (IELTS).

 Prerequisite Courses for Master of Science in Computer Science

 Structured Computer Architecture or